 90 credit hours reached without satisfactory progress towards meeting the total co-op number requirement may trigger an alert on the student’s account and require a meeting with a career coach.

-Transition and Transfer Students
+Transition and Transfer Students/CCP Accelerated Students

-Students entering the College as transfer or transition students are required to complete a minimum of one full-time co-op by the end of their studies in order to graduate.
+Students entering the College as transfer or transition students or are designated as CCP Accelerated Students as previously defined in key terms are required to complete a minimum of one full-time co-op by the end of their studies in order to graduate.
 Two part-time co-ops are equivalent to one full-time co-op.

 Exemptions from the Co-op Requirement